Comparison · VERIFIED APRIL 2026

 Final verdict: Grammarly vs Grok

 Both Grammarly and Grok are strong tools in the writing space, but they serve different needs.
 Grammarly stands out for works everywhere, making it ideal for anyone who writes professionally.
-Grok differentiates with largest context window (2m tokens), which benefits users focused on x/twitter power users.
+Grok is best at largest context window (2m tokens) — particularly for teams focused on x/twitter power users.

-With a 0.3-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Grammarly's free tier and Grok's free tier to see which fits your specific workflow.

 Related comparisons